Human Rights and Anti-Harassment Policy

-York Weston Tennis Club is committed to providing an environment which is free of harassment or abuse of any kind.
-To that end, the board has adopted the Ontario Human Rights and City of Toronto Code of Conduct.
+York-Weston Tennis Club, (hereafter referred to as YWTC) is committed to providing an environment which is free of harassment or abuse of any kind.
+To that end, the Executive Board has adopted the Ontario Human Rights and City of Toronto Code of Conduct.

 The City of Toronto will not tolerate, ignore, or condone any form of discrimination or harassment and is committed to promoting appropriate standards of conduct at all times.

-Likewise, York Weston Tennis Club (hereafter referred to as YWTC ), permit user of a City of Toronto facility, has adopted this Human Rights and Anti-Harassment Policy.
-As such, all persons using our facility (courts & clubhouse) are responsible for respecting the dignity and rights of their fellow participants.
+Likewise, YWTC, a permit user of a City of Toronto facility, has adopted this Human Rights and Anti-Harassment Policy.
+As such, all persons using our facility (courts & Clubhouse) are responsible for respecting the dignity and rights of their fellow participants.
 Discrimination and harassment are serious forms of misconduct which may result in disciplinary action up to and including expulsion from the club.

 Any member of YWTC, including guests of members or individuals conducting business with YWTC, is expected to adhere to this policy, including refraining from harassment of any of its members, employees or contractors.

 If such harassment occurs, the YWTC board will take any steps available to ensure a harassment-free facility, including expulsion of the harasser from the club.